antononcube/RakuForPrediction-blog/Articles/Robust-code-generation-combining-grammars-and-LLMs.md

 ```

-Here is a spec that cannot be parsed by DSL-grammar interpreter -- note there is just a small language change in the first line:
+Here is a spec that cannot be parsed by the DSL-grammar interpreter -- note that there is just a small language change in the first line:

 ```raku